MOUSE GRIP

 There are several methods to use the MOUSE GRIP in a tensioning system.
 We recommend these two techniques:

-A) Without a real Pulley System:
+A) Without a Rope Pulley System:

 3:1 BUCKINGHAM system, in combination with a ROLLEX